 +-First Generation Summer Bridge Program

-This August 2013, we will host a 2-day Summer Bridge Program to help incoming first-generation college students and their families transition smoothly into Chapman University.
+August 2014, we will host a 2-day Summer Bridge Program to help incoming first-generation college students and their families transition smoothly into Chapman University.
 We are pleased to announce that this program is being offered FREE to the first 50 students who sign up!
-All incoming first-generation students will receive more information about this Program in late-June.
+All incoming first-generation students will receive more information in the mail between July 8th-12th.

 Summer Bridge Program Goals: